Brunei national badminton team

-The Bruneian men's team only competed in badminton at the Southeast Asian Games two times, in 1999 where it was the host team and in 2001.
+The Bruneian men's team only competed in badminton at the SEA Games two times, in 1999 where it was the host team and in 2001.
 Brunei has yet to win a medal in badminton.
 Brunei made their badminton debut at the Summer Olympics in 2016, when Jaspar Yu Woon Chai was called up to represent Brunei at the 2016 Rio Olympics men's singles event from a tripartite invitation.

 Former Indonesian badminton player, Imay Hendra was called up to the national team as a doubles coach.

 History

 Men's team

 Brunei first competed in the qualifying rounds for the 1986 Thomas & Uber Cup in Bangkok.
 The team lost to Malaysia and Australia 0-5 in their group.
-In 1999, the Bruneian men's team debuted in the 1999 Southeast Asian Games as host nation.
-The home team lost 1-3 against Singapore but managed to scored their first win in a team event when Amran Kambar performed an upsetting defeat against Kendrick Lee 13–15, 15–10, 15–9.
-Brunei competed for a second time in the 2001 Southeast Asian Games but lost to Malaysia 0-3 in the quarter-finals.
+In 1999, the Bruneian men's team debuted in the 1999 SEA Games as host nation.
+The home team lost 3–1 against Singapore but managed to scored their first win in a team event when Amran Kambar performed an upsetting defeat against Kendrick Lee 13–15, 15–10, 15–9.
+Brunei competed for a second time in the 2001 SEA Games but lost to Malaysia 3-0 in the quarter-finals.

 Women's team

-The Bruneian women's team withdrew from the qualifying rounds for the 1986 Thomas & Uber Cup.
+The Bruneian women's team entered the qualifying rounds for the 1986 Thomas & Uber Cup but withdrew from the competition.

 Mixed team

 Brunei competed in the 2007 Summer Universiade mixed team event.
 The team were placed into Group D but withdrew from the competition.
 The team placed 20th in the overall rankings.
+In 2023, Brunei competed in the mixed team event at the 2023 SEA Games.
+The team had a bye in the quarter-finals and entered the next round with a guaranteed bronze medal.
+The team then lost 3–0 in the semi-finals to Myanmar.